Starz in Their Eyes

 "Starz in Their Eyes" is a song by British recording artist Just Jack.
 Released on 15 January 2007, it was the lead single from his second studio album, Overtones (2007), which was released two weeks later.
 The song reached number two on the UK Singles Chart on 21 January 2007.

 Music video

 The music video, directed by Christian Bevilacqua, was released on 13 November 2006.
 It was also featured in the Dolce & Gabbana Summer 2008 fashion show.
 The song itself depicts "flop stars" and the negative side to fame and explores the idea of others benefitting financially from the fame of celebrities.

+Samples

+The song was sampled twice by British singer PinkPantheress in two separate songs.
+She first sampled the song in her 2021 non-album single "Attracted to You", and later in "Stars", a track from her 2025 mixtape Fancy That.